philwolstenholme/T4-userscripts/README.md

 T4-userscripts
 ===============

-Bookmarklets and userscripts to make using the TERMINALFOUR content management system more pleasant.
+Userscripts to make using the TERMINALFOUR content management system a little bit more pleasant.

-Install using [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) (Chrome) or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (Firefox).
 These scripts can only emulate actions that an end user could perform, so should present no security risk, but are provided 'as is' and are used at your own risk.
+The cautious are encouraged to inspect the source of any script that they use.

+## How to install

+### Using greasemonkey or tampermonkey

+* Install [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) (Chrome) or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (Firefox)
+* When one of these extensions has been installed the scripts can be installed via [userscripts.org](http://userscripts.org/tags/t4userscripts).

 #### Alternative Chrome installation instructions